 The British position in Egypt was at its most perilous during the final days of June, 1942.
 On the 21st, Rommel had captured Tobruk and driven the British out of Libya.
-On the 28th, he outflanked the British defences at Mersa Matrouh.
-On the 30th, he was at the Alamein line, only 60 miles from Alexandria.
+On the 28th, he had outflanked the British defences at Mersa Matrouh.
+On the 30th, he had arrived at the Alamein line, only 60 miles from Alexandria.

 Sensing imminent victory, Mussolini flew into Libya to prepare for his triumphal entry into Cairo.
 Cairo went into a “flap” and the British fleet quit Alexandria.

 Auchinlek, commander of the British and Commonwealth forces, had created the Alamein line as a last ditch position in the defence of Egypt.
 It was here that any invading forces were funnelled into the narrowest stretch of land between the sea and the impassable salt pans of the Qattara Depression.
 But the gap was still a good 40 miles wide and the British forces had been severely depleted in men and matériel.
 To deploy his forces as best he could, Auchinlek established four fortified positions, known as “boxes”, with mobile units between them.

 El Alamein was a simple halt on a train line that ran along the edge of the coastal ridge.
 It was defended by a 15 mile perimeter of trenches, gun pits and barbed wire in a wide arc that took in the coast, the ridge and the railway line.
 It was held by the relatively fresh 1st South African Division with one brigade inside the box and two mobile brigades armed with field guns patrolling west and south of it.
 The divisional artillery was strong with 25 pounder guns, reinforced by the 4.5 and 5.5 inch medium guns of the corps artillery which could hit a target 15 miles away.